Shashi Tharoor: Have we annihilated caste as Ambedkar sought? Clearly not

 As caste discrimination bans prove controversial in the US, Indian parliamentarian Shashi Tharoor speaks to Arpan Rai about his new compact book chronicling the life and legacy of ‘the great emancipator of India’s Dalits’

 When a 2012 poll asked members of the public to name the “Greatest Indian” of all time, 20 million people voted for a top 10 that includes iconic names like Jawaharlal Nehru, Indira Gandhi and Sachin Tendulkar.
-But the man who topped the list (Mahatma Gandhi was excluded for fears he would render the exercise pointless) is one who many outside India might never have heard of: Doctor BR Ambedkar.
+But the man who topped the list (Mahatma Gandhi was excluded for fears he would render the exercise pointless) is one who many outside India might never have heard of: Bhimrao Ramji Ambedkar.

 Ambedkar’s remarkable journey saw him start as out as a member of the formerly “untouchable” Dalit community, historically among the most oppressed in the Hindu system of caste, to become one of the founding fathers of independent India’s constitution.